-The Auto Time Stamp feature works very well for videos with high quality audio and containing mostly dialog.
-It does not work as well if the dialog is mixed with music or sound effects, so it is preferable to use a dialog-only audio mix to synchronize the captions.
+The Auto Time Stamp feature works very well for videos with high quality audio and containing mostly dialogue.
+It does not work as well if the dialogue is mixed with music or sound effects, so it is preferable to use a dialogue-only audio mix to synchronize the captions.